Meconium Aspiration Syndrome Symptoms

 3. Dark Stains or Streaks in the Amniotic Fluid

-Amniotic fluid is normally clear or yellow.
+Amniotic fluid is normally clear or slightly yellow.
 If the fluid is brown or dark green, the baby has probably passed meconium while in the womb.
 This may be a sign of fetal distress.

 4. Limpness in the Baby After Birth